 Many areas of the park are accessible by 4WD only.
 You will need to either hire one from Darwin for a self-drive holiday of The Northern Territory, join a tour or BYO.

 National Park Pass

-You need a Park’s Pass to visit Kakadu.
-These are available online here: https://parksaustralia.gov.au/kakadu/plan/passes/ or at other centres around the state including the Bowali Visitor Centre in Jabiru.
+You, in theory, need a Parks Pass to visit Kakadu.
+These are available online here: at Kakadu Park Passesor at other centres around the state including the Bowali Visitor Centre in Jabiru.

 Kakadu National Park is open all year round.
 Although, some parts may be closed due to wet season flooding that occurs mostly between November to February.

 We visited in winter, July.
 It’s still hot and the sun is intense.

 Litchfield National Park